PHYoIP/protocol/readme.md

 # PHYoIP

-Specification and C headers for the TCP application protocol.
+Specification and C headers for the TCP and UDP application protocols.